-- ► which related word from the paradigm should count as the one influencing the stress pattern of another given word of the paradigm? → does lexical frequency make the difference? - all accounts abstract away from individual differences between speakers!
+- ► which related word from the paradigm should count as the one influencing the stress pattern of another given word of the paradigm? → How do speakers make decisions about appropriate related forms?
+What is the role of lexical frequency? - all accounts abstract away from individual differences between speakers!